 Finally, in the late 1960s, King County took control of the land and developed it into the park that is there today.
 Several artifacts from the mining days still appear on various trails, including exhibits, a intact concrete dam, a covered mine shaft, and a mine cart.

 Cougar Mountain is full of streams, waterfalls, single track trails, and bashful wildlife.
-The highest peak in the park, at 1,595 feet, is Wilderness Peak, and the trails vary in length and difficulty from wide easy paths to serpentine uphill challenges.
+The highest peak in the park is Wilderness Peak at 1,595 feet, and the trails vary in length and difficulty from wide easy paths to serpentine uphill challenges.

 Information on Cougar Mountain is easy to find with a detailed Wikipedia entry that includes descriptions of all the trails, their length, and where to access them.
-Seattle Outdoors Info has nice descriptions and route suggestions.
+Seattle Outdoors Info also has nice descriptions and route suggestions.
 And King County provides an online trail map, as well as signs and printed maps at the trail heads.

 Depending on the year, the snow can remain well into spring.
 I did this hike in late May a few years ago and crossing the snowfields was a bit unnerving without spikes and poles.
 And the lake was still almost completely covered in snow and ice!